Stealing and Robbery Lawyers Parramatta

 We've seen shoplifting matters dismissed entirely on a s32 application under the Mental Health and Cognitive Impairment Forensic Provisions Act 2020, where a psychologist's report connected the offending to a diagnosed condition and the magistrate discharged the matter without a finding of guilt.
 That pathway is available in far more cases than people expect.

-We've been defending property and dishonesty offences at Parramatta since 2013.
-Our office is at 100 George Street, a 2-minute walk from the courthouse at 12 George Street, and we appear at Parramatta Local Court and District Court weekly.
+Property and dishonesty offences are one of the most common charge types we defend at Parramatta.
+We've been appearing at the courthouse at 12 George Street since 2013, and our office at 100 George Street is a 2-minute walk away.
 We also defend theft, larceny, and robbery charges at Blacktown, Penrith, Liverpool, Bankstown, Fairfield, and courts across Western Sydney.
 Whether Cumberland PAC officers stopped you in Auburn, or you were served a Court Attendance Notice at home in Wentworthville, Guildford, Lidcombe, or Chester Hill, the question is the same: what can the prosecution actually prove, element by element?

 Call 1800 527 529 (1800 JBP LAW) or book a case review.
 Open 7 days, fixed-fee options available.
 For related dishonesty charges, see our fraud lawyers page.
+For our broader theft and robbery defence work, see our Sydney theft lawyers page.
 Back to Parramatta criminal lawyer.

 One thing worth being direct about: for minor shoplifting with no prior record and clear CCTV, a well-prepared guilty plea usually produces a better result than a contested hearing.
 When the evidence is strong, the goal isn't to fight the charge.
 It's to walk away without a conviction on your record.
-An early guilty plea attracts a sentencing discount under s22 of the Crimes (Sentencing Procedure) Act 1999, and a Section 10 dismissal depends on what goes into your sentencing submissions: character references, restitution, remorse, and a clear picture of the person standing in front of the magistrate.
+An early guilty plea attracts a reduced sentence for an early guilty plea (the s22 discount) under the Crimes (Sentencing Procedure) Act 1999, and a Section 10 dismissal depends on what goes into your sentencing submissions: character references, repayment, remorse, and a clear picture of the person standing in front of the magistrate.
 That preparation is the defence.

 A Shoplifting Charge Can Disappear.
 A Robbery Conviction Can't.